 First Woman To Wear A Boston Bib Races Again, 50 Years Later

-Kathryn Switzer, the first woman to officially enter the Boston Marathon, returned to the course 50 years after she made history — finishing in 2017 with a time of 4:44:31.
+Kathrine Switzer, the first woman to officially enter the Boston Marathon, returned to the course 50 years after she made history — finishing in 2017 with a time of 4:44:31.

 When Switzer ran in 1967, she was 20, and entered as "K.V.
 Switzer" — so none of the race organizers would know she was a woman.
 When she was discovered, after the marathon had already started, the race director tried to rip her bib numbers off her back.